azvinod/schymrd/README.md

 #### Graph:
 - Y-axis represents the Identity, such as the original samples or some groupings at a certain resolution.
 - X-axis represents the genes selected.
-(Primary Numeric)
+(Primary Feature)
 - The size of each dot on the grid represents the percentage of cells that expressed that gene.
 - The color intensity of each dot on the grid represents the average expression of the cells that expressed a given gene.
 - So what makes for a good marker gene for some given identity?